Differences between Securities and commercial papers as per Kuwait legislations

 There are many various types of sukuk, which vary depending on its objective, and these types include:

-1. Investment sukuk is securities indicates the right to own the project, which is financed from the funds of these sukuk, and sukuk holder is entitled to an agreed proportion of the project’s profits, according to the profit and loss achieved.
+1. Investment sukuk are securities that indicate the right to own the project, which is financed from the funds of these sukuk, and the sukuk holder is entitled to an agreed proportion of the project’s profits, according to the profit and loss achieved.

-2. Mudharaba Sukuk which are used by the Mudhareb to use funds of these sukuk in financing a project.
-Mudhareb is the manager and in charge of such project in his capacity as – speculator – in return for getting certain share of the project’s profits.
-That is to say the Mudhareb gets a value and proportion greater than the other sukuk holders because the Mudhareb works as the project manager in addition to funding the project, and no loss charged.
+2. Mudharaba Sukuk is used by the Mudhareb to use funds of this sukuk in financing a project.
+Mudhareb is the manager and in charge of such a project in his capacity as – a speculator – in return for getting a certain share of the project’s profits.
+That is to say, the Mudhareb gets a value and proportion greater than the other sukuk holders because the Mudhareb works as the project manager in addition to funding the project, and no loss is charged.

-3. Istisna’a sukuk are instruments issued by the government or some companies that wishes to finance large projects in the country, as infrastructure projects.
+3. Istisna’a sukuk are instruments issued by the government or some companies that wish to finance large projects in the country, such as infrastructure projects.

-4. Murabaha instrument bears the same value of the purpose for which it was purchased in a project and profit is entitled to sukuk holder to buy and sell equipment at Murabaha transaction.
+4. Murabaha instrument bears the same value as the purpose for which it was purchased in a project, and profit is entitled to the sukuk holder to buy and sell equipment at Murabaha transaction.

-5. Musharaka instrument which is closest type to the principle of stocks, and is issued by the project sponsors and agents.
+5. Musharaka instrument, which is the closest type to the principle of stocks, is issued by the project sponsors and agents.

 6. Ijara instrument which relates to leased properties where the profit is from renting properties related to these instruments.